datawire/ambassador-docs/docs/emissary/pre-release/howtos/route.md

 ---
-description: "$productName$ uses the AmbassadorMapping resource to map a resource, like a URL prefix, to a Kubernetes service or web service."
+description: "$productName$ uses the Mapping resource to map a resource, like a URL prefix, to a Kubernetes service or web service."
 ---

 import Alert from '@material-ui/lab/Alert';